Texbio/HexCastingPlus/README.md

 HexCastingPlus 1.20.1 forge pattern addon for saving and loading client side with more features

-- Made with Claude Opus 4.1 (best coding ai, costs money to use)
+- Made with Claude Opus 4.1 (it got significantly worse and can no longer recommend it https://llm-stats.com/)

 - Hex Pattern Library doesn't currently have addon support (patterns will still save and load).